Terry Peder Rasmussen: Suspect in other crimes

+Since Rasmussen's connection to the Bear Brook murders was revealed in 2017, he has been investigated for other crimes.
+New Hampshire State Police are interested in the gaps of time in which Rasmussen's whereabouts are not known, particularly from 1974 to 1985.
+Det.
+Sgt.
+Christopher Elphick stated that it is "highly unlikely that [Rasmussen] stopped doing what he was doing," commenting that it is "certainly possible" that additional victims will be discovered.

 Rasmussen lived a mile and a half away from fourteen-year-old Laureen Rahn when she disappeared from Manchester in April 1980.
 Denise Daneault, a 25-year-old woman who lived two blocks from the Rahn residence, and on the same street as Rasmussen, went missing from a bar in June 1980.
 Police and FBI agents conducted a search in Manchester after receiving an anonymous tip regarding Daneault in November 2017, after Rasmussen was announced as the Bear Brook killer.
 A second search was conducted in May 2018.
 By 2020, New Hampshire Senior Assistant Attorney General Jeff Strelzin said there was no "evidentiary connection" between Daneault and Rasmussen but that the interest in his case brought renewed attention to Daneault's disappearance.

 Elizabeth Lamotte was seventeen years old when she disappeared from the Youth Development Center in Manchester in 1984.
 She left the group home after receiving a furlough, so she was not reported missing until police were seeking more information on Rasmussen in 2017.
 At that time, a tipster speculated that she could have been the "Elizabeth Evans" that had been listed as Rasmussen's wife during his time in Manchester.
 However, DNA from Lamotte's relatives later proved that she was one of the victims in the Redhead murders, a series of unsolved homicides across the U.S. which are unrelated to Rasmussen.
 Lamotte had been found in Tennessee in 1985, killed about four months after her disappearance.

 When Lisa was interviewed by detectives in 1986, they asked her if she had any siblings.
-She said that she did but "they died eating ‘grass mushrooms’ when they were out camping".
+She said that she did but "they died eating 'grass mushrooms' when they were out camping".
 As Rasmussen did not have any known victims during the five years between Beaudin's disappearance and Lisa's abandonment, her answer led police to believe that he may have had more unknown victims.

 San Joaquin County Assistant Sheriff John Huber speculated that Rasmussen may have been responsible for killing Amanda Schumann Deza.
 In 1995, her body was discovered by scavengers inside of a refrigerator which had been dumped in a canal in Holt, California.
 Like Rasmussen's confirmed victims, she had died of blunt force trauma to the head.
 Having previously been an unidentified victim, known as the "San Joaquin Jane Doe" and the "Lady in the Fridge", Deza was identified by Othram on February 23, 2023.